remix-run/react-router/DEVELOPMENT.md

 ### Publishing the stable release

-- Exit Changesets pre-release mode: `yarn changeset pre exit`.
+- Exit Changesets pre-release mode: `pnpm changeset pre exit`.
 - Commit the edited pre-release file along with any unpublished changesets, and push the `release-*` branch to GitHub.
 - Wait for the release workflow to finish.
 The Changesets action in the workflow will open a PR that will increment all versions and generate the changelogs for the stable release.
 - Review the updated `CHANGELOG` files and make any adjustments necessary.